My best advice for China is always take out comprehensive travel insurance.

 Is China a Schengen country?

-No, China isn’t part of the Schengen area.
+No, it’s not.
 This means if you’re traveling to Europe on a Schengen visa (with Schengen travel insurance) and China is included on the trip, then you wouldn’t be covered in China unless you took out separate insurance.

 Can I take out Beijing travel insurance?

 Not specifically.
-Your travel insurance plan would cover all of China, not just Beijing.
-This is actually beneficial as you make take trips to other cities in the country.
+Your travel insurance plan would cover all of China, not just one city.

 The China travel insurance information on this page is a brief summary only and does not take into account your individual circumstances.
 Please carefully read your policy wording for a full description of coverage, terms, conditions and exclusions.
 Coverage may not be available in your jurisdiction.